lsst-dm/dmtn-183/index.rst

 Because the Alert Database acts as a historical record, it must keep all data in perpetuity.
 This amounts to a few terabytes per year (see "Data Sizing Calculations" below).

-We must be able to back up the Alert Database to protect from data loss.
+To be a good historical record, we need to take data durability seriously.

-All writes to the Database from the Alert Production system must be fully stored before they are acknowledged.
+All writes to the Database from the Alert Production system must be fully stored before they are acknowledged, and we must be able to back up the Alert Database to protect from data loss.

-The Database must always be available for writes while Alert Production is running so that it doesn't miss data.

 The only operations that should be permitted are reads and writes; updates and deletes should not be possible in the normal course of events.
 They might be necessary for corrective action if there has been a serious bug, but they certainly should not be exposed to ordinary users.

-Bulk access to the historical archive does not need to be especially fast.

 Use cases: queryable DB
 ^^^^^^^^^^^^^^^^^^^^^^^

 The Alert Database needs to support "needle in a haystack" queries based on specific a single alert identifier.
-In particular:

- - ``get(alert_id)`` ought to retrieve the single alert packet associated with a specific alert_id.
+In particular, `get(alert_id)`` ought to retrieve the single alert packet associated with a specific alert_id.

 This should generally respond within a few seconds.

-In general, we should expect recent data to be queried more often than old data.
+In general, we can expect recent data to be queried more often than old data for this purpose, but everything needs to be available.

 Use cases: resource for developers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^